tskit-dev/msprime/docs/ancestry.md

 an "overhang" of length ``k`` to the hull of each lineage (the half-closed interval encapsulating its ancestral material).
-We then
-reason about how these extended hulls intersect, to yield the general model.
+We then allow coalescence only for lineages that overlap in these extended hulls, to yield the general model.
 Thus, ``k`` is measured in units of physical distance and is independent of recombination rate etc, and ``k=0`` is always equivalent to the SMC.